MoonHighway/building-agents/README.md

 multi-step tasks, and production patterns that keep agents safe and debuggable.
 Then we turn it up with a fun creative agent that generates and restyles real images.

-You should be comfy with TypeScript and `async/await`.
-Did Day 2?
-Great, this builds right on it.
-Didn't?
-You'll still be fine; we recap the essentials.

 ---

 ## ⚙️ Setup